WillemB2104/WillemB2104.github.io/_pages/contact.md

 [openly available](https://github.com/WillemB2104).

-**Press and public engagement.** I'm glad to talk about brain development, biomarkers in psychiatry, and what machine learning can and can't currently deliver in mental health care.
+**Press and public engagement.** I'm glad to talk about brain development, biomarkers in psychiatry, and what machine learning can - and cannot - currently deliver in mental health care.